 in Sororities

 One of the highest sorority participation rates at any school with real academic prestige.
-Nearly two-thirds of women at Wake Forest are in sororities — a striking number for a selective university.
+Nearly two-thirds of women at Wake Forest are in sororities — a striking number for a selective university with a 22% acceptance rate.
 Greek life here isn't a niche; it's the social backbone of campus.

 Tulane University (New Orleans, LA)